 Latecomers who arrive after the first 30 minutes of the examination will NOT be allowed to sit for the examination.

-Students are required to produce their matriculation card as proof of identity for all examinations.
+Students must produce their matriculation card as proof of identity for all examinations.
 Students who have lost their matriculation card should apply for a replacement at Student Services.

-Students who do not have the matriculation card during examination may use Identity Card / Passport / Driving Licence / Diploma Student Concession Card (EZ-link card) as proof of identity.
+Students who do not have the matriculation card during examination can use Identity Card / Passport / Driving Licence / Diploma Student Concession Card (EZ-link card) as proof of identity.

 Only calculators that perform strictly calculating functions are allowed.